 History, tourist information, and nearby accommodation

-The museum was originally begun as an education tool for new Guardsmen, a way to help the new recruits understand the rich heritage of the regiment.
+The museum was established as an educational tool for new Guardsmen; a way to help the new recruits understand the rich heritage of the regiment.
 That purpose explains why the museum is located at Wellington Barracks on Birdcage Walk, which is still used by the military.
 It was only later that the exhibits were opened to the general public.

 What to See

 Museum exhibits cover the long history of the 5 regiments that make up the Foot Guards, from the Civil War to the present day.
 Visitors can see a large number of uniforms representing different time periods, along with a huge array of medals, sculptures, weapons, models, and paintings tracing the regiment's history and places around the globe where they saw service.
 Among the more unusual items is a display of Mess Silver.

 Collection highlights include items belonging to the Duke of Wellington, Field Marshal Alexander, and 'The Grand Old Duke of York' (Prince Frederick, Duke of York and Albany).